Single-hole spectra of Kitaev spin liquids: from dynamical Nagaoka ferromagnetism to spin-hole fractionalization

-Our results reveal an intriguing behavior of a mobile hole doped into the Kitaev spin-liquid ground state.
+\textbf{ Discussion}\\ Our results reveal an intriguing behavior of a mobile hole doped into the Kitaev spin-liquid ground state.
 We looked at the real-time dynamics of the hole spreading and studied the energy and momentum resolved hole spectra, as measured by ARPES as well as the local spectral function, as obtained from STM experiments.
+Our simulations were carried out on finite cylinder geometries using tensor network methods, however, we expect at least qualitatively similar behavior for the 2D limit.

 The ARPES response is drastically different for ferromagnetic (FM) and antiferromagnetic (AFM) Kitaev couplings between neighboring spins.
 The FM case is characterized by the formation of clusters of aligned spins leading to a dynamical Nagaoka ferromagnet that allows for coherent hole hopping.
 Intriguingly, the STM spectra show coherent dynamical features even at low energies, which are not present in ARPES.
 Conversely, AFM couplings robustly show multiple dispersionless features at low energies.
 In the slow-hole limit, we find that the hole does not couple to any other excitations and is described as a vacancy that modifies the spin liquid.
 However, when increasing the hopping strength, flux and matter excitations of the Kitaev model become relevant and significantly alter the spectral function.
-Understanding these modifications is challenging since the exact solvability of the Kitaev model is lost and the hole interacts non-trivially with the spin background.
-A parton mean-field ansatz gives some insights into the spectral responses for AFM couplings but fails to reproduce the proper spectral weight along the different momentum cuts in the Brioullin zone.
+Understanding these modifications is challenging since the exact solution of the Kitaev model is lost and the hole interacts non-trivially with the spin background.
+A parton mean-field ansatz gives some insights into the spectral responses for AFM couplings but fails to reproduce the proper spectral weight along the different momentum cuts in the Brillouin zone.
 Thus, interactions beyond a parton mean-field theory are required in the considered parameter regime and may be investigated in more detail in future studies.